 The reasons and impact of Christianity’s separation from its Jewish parent.

-Christianity first started as a grass-roots Jewish movement that had its origins in the Galilee and Jerusalem regions.
-In fact, the word Christian was introduced later.
-This article is an exploration into the events that forced the early followers of Jesus to move away from Judaism and into a different identity.
+Christianity started as a grass-roots Jewish movement that had its origins in the Galilee and Jerusalem regions.

-The late Hebrew University of Jerusalem professor, Gedaliah Alon, offers one of the best opinions in the book, The Jews in their Land in the Talmudic Age.
-Gedaliah Alon is not a household name when it comes to North American religious discussions, so a little background is required.
+The late Hebrew University of Jerusalem professor, Gedaliah Alon, offers the above explanations in his book, The Jews in their Land in the Talmudic Age.

 But there were two factors that caused the atmosphere to change radically.
 The first was that, in moments of national crisis, the Jewish Christians turned their backs on the national cause of the Jewish people.
 In a report relayed by Eusebius, Hegessipus tells us how the Mother Church in Jerusalem left the besieged city in the year 68, and went to Pella.
 And again, when the battle-lines were drawn against the Roman occupation in the Bar Kokhba Revolt, the Jewish Christians refused to identify with the Jewish side.